blbadger/blbadger.github.io/secret-lms.md

 It is almost always safe to say that many distinct $b$ are mapped to one $a$ (which is certainly the case for natural language) such that $O: a \to b$ performs a non-invertible mapping.
 To create a perfect secrecy system, we proceed as follows: first for any given message $m$ we assemble a (potentially infinite) set of equivalent messages $M_j$ such that for all $k, l$ we have $O(M_k, \theta) = O(M_l, \theta), k \neq l$, then we map to an encoding via $T_i: M_j \to E_s$ ($E_s$ is also an element of $M$ by definition) to receive our encoding, which yields the same output when fed to the provider's model but reveals nothing about the actual input sequence.
 Conceptually this procedure may be stated as follows: if we can map our secret message to the set of all messages that yield the same next token when fed to a provider's model, we can simply swap our phrase for a randomly chosen element of this set and reveal nothing about our message assuming that the set is very large (typically it is infinitely large ignoring context window limitations).
 The two necessary elements for this procedure are non-invertibility of the model (so that the set $M$ is larger than 1) and input mixing (so that $m$ can be swapped with $M_j$).

 There is a substantial practical problem with this approach, however: if we were to find a function $F$ to generate the set $M$ that results in the same next token as our message $m$, we end up with a function that infers the same next token as the provider's model.
 This means that the user would not actually need to use the provider's model at all, and the provider's information is effectively obtained by the user.
 This difficulty may be circumvented if the user instead obtains a causal language modeling (next token prediction) loss gradient from the provider, where the gradient is backpropegated through the provider's model portion and can be used to back-propegate through the user's model portion and inform how the user's model can be updated while still remaining accurate with respect to next token prediction.

 We now turn to practical secrecy methods that do not require a recapitulation of the provider's model portion, assuming that the provider gives the appropriate gradients to the user when requested.

-### Practical Secrecy
+### Practical Secrecy Defined

 Practical secrecy for the user/provider language modeling paradigm may be defined as follows: can the user and provider share minimal information with each other while undergoing successful modeling, where the provider cannot realistically be expected to recover the user's information given the compute they may have access to?